postmodern/flv-dl/README.md

 ## Description

-Downloads or plays Flash Video (flv) file directly from their web-page.
+Downloads or plays Flash Video (`.flv`) file directly from their web-page.

 ## Why?